Mohini692/Rainfall_Prediction/README.md

-☔ Rainfall Prediction using Machine Learning
+#Rainfall Prediction using Machine Learning

 🚀 Project Overview
 This project aims to predict whether rainfall will occur based on various meteorological features.
 Using machine learning techniques, we classify rainfall occurrence as:
 ✅ Yes (1) – Rainfall will happen